288: No Such Thing As An Elephant In The Airport

 I just buy those little sun-made boxes the size of

 more than 30 raisins in there.
-Imagine that you've got 10 raisins in your hand, that's a nice handful/slash/mouthful.
+Imagine that you've got 10 raisins in your hand.

-Look, it took a lot of work smuggling these into the country.
-That was good to sell them.
+it took a lot of work smuggling these into the country.
+I was going to sell them.

-Just on testing elephants, so there was another test of elephants' smell by the University of KwaZulu-Natal, and they did something really cool.
+Just on testing elephants, so there was another test of elephant smell by the University of KwaZulu-Natal, and they did something really cool.
 They built an elephant-sized lab mouse maze.

 So, you know the stereotype of scientists putting mice in a maze.
 It's almost always just a Y-shaped maze.